Last Updated on April 27, 2021 by Maggie Sutton

 In her free time, she is looking forward to traveling more, and says, “I want to visit Germany and Italy.
 My favorite place I have visited so far was Mexico.
 I had a lot of fun.
 I had never been to Mexico before, and my whole family went, and we had a perfect time.”

 Of her future, she adds, “I’ve also been a massage therapist for over 20 years.
 I travel to my client’s homes currently, and I am excited to expand my business.
 I would love to one day open up my own office space.”
+With Christine’s work ethic, it’s likely that she will achieve this dream.
+There are so many ways for her business to take off, especially with technology playing such a big part in the growth of many businesses these days.

 “Homes for Heroes has helped me realize there are still good people out there, and I found a new family in this great group.
 They helped me get my home, and I couldn’t be happier with it.
 They were great people to work with and went above and beyond what I could have ever expected.
 They were helpful, and fun throughout the entire process.”